sotibob/sotibob/README.md

 - 👋 Hi, I’m @sotibob Sotonte Bob-manuel
-- 👀 I’m interested in object oriented programming and web development
+- 👀 I’m interested in Front and Back end development technologies
-- 🌱 I’m currently learning Flutter, Java, and Web Development
+- 🌱 I’m currently a Java FullStack Developer
 - 💞️ I’m looking to collaborate on Web, java, and C# projects
-- 📫 How to reach me: soticology@gmail.com or sotibob@gmail.com
+- 📫 How to reach me: soticology@gmail.com

 <!---
 sotibob/sotibob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.